Temperament Isolation Theory: Expansion and Social Scientific Research

 Social Scientist and Associate Professor at Northern Arizona University Jorge Rodriguez III was intrigued by the ideas presented by Cain and began to research them scientifically in 2012.
 Rodriguez's research found that extroversion is indeed highly valued in the United States and that this value of extroversion often does come at the expense of marginalizing introverts.
 However, Rodriguez believed this was mostly unintentional and some introverts have been successfully able to bypass the "personality bias" with strong, creative ideas and hard work ethic.
 Regardless, a personality does exist which can lead to the oppression of introverts.

 Rodriguez took his research a step further and looked how personality bias differs among cultures.
 While Cain briefly touched on the subject in Quiet, Rodriguez felt further research and observation was needed.
 Rodriguez found that eastern cultures, particularly that of Hong Kong, China, had a personality bias for introversion.
 Unlike the U.S., China places more value on character and individual leadership.
 The good of organization or group, including the family, is much more important than individual desire and need.
-Being quite is seen as a symbol of wisdom, humility and selflessness.
+Being quiet is seen as a symbol of wisdom, humility and selflessness.
 By contrast, extroversion can be viewed as a symbol arrogance and self-interest.
 Much like how the climate in the U.S. has marginalized introverts, the value of introversion in China has made difficult for extroverts to find respect and success.
 However, unlike the U.S. where this oppression is mostly unintentional, Rodriguez believes it is more deliberate in China as the culture has a spoken affliction towards extroverts.

 Rodriguez based much of his research in the concepts and ideas of other social scientific research and theory.
 In particular, Rodriguez used Muted Group Theory to see if temperaments can be muted/silenced much like other minority groups.
 While much less common and less extreme than with other minority groups based on sex and race, people of certain temperaments can indeed be muted by the dominant group, intentionally or unintentionally.